Once you’ve made up your mind to create a company share scheme, the first questions that spring to mind may look something like this:

 For critical early hires, you should offer percentage points (in the equivalent number of shares) of your equity pool as part of their total compensation package.

 If you aren’t certain which of your employees qualifies as “foundational,” it may help to know what other UK companies are doing.
-A 2016 survey of 356 UK startups by Forward Partners found that the roles most often rewarded with percentages of equity were:
+Reports over the years have shown that the roles most often rewarded with percentages of equity are:

 The time at which these hires join may also affect the amount of equity you decide to offer.
 Venture capitalist Leo Polovets analysed Angel List job postings to find the average percentage points extended to the first few hires: